 2. HOW MUCH CAN I CONTRIBUTE TO A 529 PLAN?

 In Pennsylvania, contributions of up to $15,000 (or $30,000 for married taxpayers) per beneficiary can be made annually.
 Optionally, a one-time lump sum contribution equal to 5 times this amount can be made for those who wish to front-load the plan.
+This is referred to as super-funding and can be even more meaningful to consider in times of significant market drawdowns, such as the one experienced earlier this year.
 You can also contribute periodically throughout the year via direct deposit.
 Many account owners find this easier for both administrative and cash flow purposes.
 Furthermore, keep in mind that contributions to these plans make great gifts, especially for birthdays or around the holidays!